 This dataset includes Level 1B (L1B) and Level 2 (L2) data products from the MODIS/ASTER Airborne Simulator (MASTER) instrument.
-The spectral data were collected as part of the Hyperspectral Infrared Imager (HyspIRI) mission's preparatory airborne campaign during 6 flights aboard a NASA ER-2 aircraft over California and Nevada, U.S., from 2013-03-26 to 2013-04-19.
-An additional purpose of this campaign was an underpass of Landsat 8.
+The raw data were collected as part of the Hyperspectral Infrared Imager (HyspIRI) mission's preparatory airborne campaign during 7 flights aboard a NASA ER-2 aircraft over California and Nevada, U.S., from 2013-05-02 to 2013-06-26.
 Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 50-meter spatial resolution.
 Derived L2 data products are emissivity in 5 bands in thermal infrared range (8.58 to 12.13 micrometers) and land surface temperature.
 The L1B file format is HDF-4, and L2 products are provided in ENVI and KMZ formats.
-In addition, the dataset includes the flight path, spectral band information, instrument configuration, ancillary notes, and summary information for each flight, and browse images derived from each L1B data file.
+In addition, the dataset includes flight paths, spectral band information, instrument configuration, ancillary notes, and summary information for each flight, and browse images derived from each L1B data file.